 You want to get in shape, but is it worthwhile spending the money on a personal trainer?
 Health24 tried it out, and here's what we think.
-Also check out the gallery of pictures in the gym.

 You've been hibernating all winter, and now that you're trying to get back into your summer clothes you realise they don't fit so well anymore.
 Or perhaps you exercise regularly, but you haven't seen any results from all your training efforts lately.